 LNR Specialised Foundation Programme - Job Descriptions and Programmes

-The job descriptions for the Specialised Foundation Programmes available in the Leicestershire, Northamptonshire and Rutland (LNR) Foundation School can be downloaded using the hyperlink at the top of the table below.
+The job descriptions for the Specialised Foundation Programmes available in the Leicestershire, Northamptonshire and Rutland (LNR) Foundation School can be downloaded using the hyperlink at the bottom of the page.
 Also, a link to the East Midlands Collaboration for Leadership in Applied Health Research and Care website, can be found in the useful links section at the bottom of the page.
 The Specialised Foundation Programme data can be viewed via the Oriel website (www.oriel.nhs.uk).

 Please note that you must apply and preference your choice of academic post at the Specialised Foundation recruitment process but if you decide in F1 to change your academic slot the Academic school will facilitate this process.
 By applying for a particular post you will secure that post in F2 and changing post at F1 is subject to post availability.